 Advanced Directives must be signed and dated by you in the presence of two witnesses.
 Both witnesses must be adults of sound mind.
 The witnesses do not have to be together or present with you when you sign the document.
 Not everyone is allowed to witness your Advanced Directive, however.
 Your health care agents, your heirs, or a person who is directly involved in your medical care, may not be witnesses to your Advanced Directive.

-If you need an Advanced Directive, or you have a relative who may need assistance in preparing one, then please contact us.
+If you need an Advanced Directive, or you have a relative who may need assistance in preparing one, then call us at 912-401-0121, or contact us at https://www.thebowmanlawoffice.com/contact/.
 We can help you.